jongs/jongs.github.io/_posts/2024-09-08-ZIRP-and-the-tower-of-Babel.md

 Low interest rate times were good times; for about 13 years, good times made weak men with weak ideas.
 As the ZIRP (zero interest rate phenomenon) ended, so did the weak ideas of people sheltered from the consequences that only made sense when money was free.

-White supremacy and the DEI rule over excellence are two of these ideas that are only possible when money is cheap. see the graph below: notice how white supremacy ideology, as well as the peak of DEI (removing competency tests in favor of racial objectives), peaked about the same time interest rates started to go down:
+The most extreme version of DEI ( Racial justice is a critical goal of the U.S, but the rule of race over excellence is not), is an ideathat is only possible when money is cheap.
+See the graph below: noticed how DEI peaked about the same time interest rates started to go down:

 <img width="610" alt="Screen Shot 2024-09-08 at 6 30 12 PM" src="https://github.com/user-attachments/assets/5f467a82-bfa3-4ce5-9f50-66935f7b253c">

+DEI has an interesting journey: it grows out a legitimate concern, it gets radicalized against merit, and once the money runs out, it slowly starts to revert to its original scope.

+I also plotted white supremacy because it takes a similar journey: whites have legitimate concerns but white supremacy is a corrupted version of that.
+When money runs out, the radical versions slowly deflate.

 Another example from SF local politics: In late January 2021, the  SF school board voted 6-1 to rename 44 schools around the city [over “racist” namesakes](https://californiaglobe.com/section-2/san-francisco-school-board-votes-to-change-names-of-44-schools-over-racist-namesakes/) including President Abraham Lincoln, who  only abolished slavery in 1863 with the Emancipation Proclamation.”
 By 2022, a massive recall cleared the board on an electoral landslide.

 Look at this table for three board members: